-Performance RAG: Amber Finance RAG: Red Overview of priorities & achievements this quarter: FOSTERING: As a result of recruitment activity, there are now 153 foster friendly businesses and 35 foster friendly schools/colleges, which has resulted in a significant increase in fostering enquiries (103 over the year - the majority in the last 6 months - compared to 44 the previous year) leading to an increase in projected approvals of foster carers CARE LEAVERS: Following Protected characteristics for care experienced people being endorsed at Full Council in October 2024 work is underway to develop the North East Lincolnshire Family Enterprise project that will create opportunities for care leavers into employment CORPORATE PARENTING: Amplified focus on raising awareness of corporate and community parenting continues across the council and partnerships COMMISSIONING: The focus on oversight of external placements and high challenge to negotiate associated costs, in line with children and young people's care plans continues and the number placed externally continues to reduce STABILITY: Continuing lower number of placement moves by children in care and reduced changes in Social Worker as a result of the increased focus on recruitment compared to the previous year WORKFORCE: Ongoing progress to deliver against the Children's Services workforce strategy this has resulted in a significant reduction in agency workers and subsequent savings to the Council Key challenges: support and funding arrangement A 10% contribution by the ICB he equitable funding arrangements.
-WORKFORCE: Continued need costs and ensure permanence for The development of the new challengement and a regional challengement. nts with as been to priori or childre ildren's ed to rec colleagues across the pagreed, however we continued the following times across the page of partnership including the ICB.
-I Risks to non- delivery: As above, the partnership contr been agreed by the ICB at 10%. will be potentially impacted upo Negotia tions continue regardir ng future arrangements, this
+Performance RAG : Amber Finance RAG : Red Regulated Provision Delivery of Priorities - Achievements, Challenges & Risks Overview of priorities & achievements this quarter: FOSTERING: As a result of recruitment activity, there are now 153 foster friendly business and 35 foster friendly schools/colleges, which has resulted in a significant increase in fostering enquiries (103 over the year - the majority in the last 6 months - compared to the previous year) leading to an increase in projected approvals of foster carers CARE LEAVERS: Following Protected characteristics for care experienced people being endorsed at Full Council in October 2024 work is underway to develop the North East Lincolnshire Family Enterprise project that will create opportunities for care leavers into employment CORPORATE PARENTING: Amplified focus on raising awareness of corporate and community parenting continues across the council and partnerships COMMISSIONING: The focus on oversight of external placements and high challenge to negotiate associated costs, in line with children and young people's care plans continues the number placed externally continues to reduce STABILITY: Continuing lower number of placement moves by children in care and reduce changes in Social Worker as a result of the increased focus on recruitment compared to the previous year WORKFORCE: Ongoing progress to deliver against the Children's Services workforce stratistics are solved in a significant reduction in agency workers and subsequent savings to the council Key challenges: SUFFICIENCY: There continue to be discussions and negotiations regarding support and funding arrangements with colleagues across the partnership A 10% contribution by the ICB has been agreed, however we continue to see equitable funding arrangements WORKFORCE: Continued need to prioritise recruitment across services to costs and ensure permanence for children.
+The development of the new children's homes in oredr to return children t Lincolnshire will include the need to recruit staff including registered mana national and a regional challenge. partnership including the ICB. ontinue to seek more s services to reduce agency irn children to North East Risks to non- delivery: As above, the partnership contri been agreed by the ICB at 10%. will be potentially impacted upo Negotiations continue regardi ng future arrangements, this